zhaozhixu/TensorLight/README.md

 2. Build and install

-    First configure your installation using:
+    First, configure your installation using:

     ```
     chmod +x configure
     ./configure
     ```
-    There are some options to custom your building and installation process.
+    There are options to custom your building and installation process.
-    You can just append those options after `./configure`, such as
+    You can just append options after `./configure`, such as:

     ```
     ./configure CUDA_ENABLE=1